 name needs to be added, for example

 <input type="text" name="talkingsponge">.

-A form might look like the one below.
-(Note: this form will not work unless there is a “contactus.php” file, which is stated in the action attribute of the form tag, to handle the submitted date)
+A contact form for Noah’s Ark, for example, might look something like the one below.
+(Note: this form will not work unless there is a “contactus.php” file, which is stated in the action attribute of the form tag, to handle the submitted data).

 <form action="contactus.php" method="post"> <p>Name:</p> <p><input type="text" name="name" value="Your name"></p> <p>Species:</p> <p><input name="species"></p> <!-- remember: 'type="text"' isn't actually necessary --> <p>Comments: </p> <p><textarea name="comments" rows="5" cols="20">Your comments</textarea></p> <p>Are you:</p> <p><input type="radio" name="areyou" value="male"> Male</p> <p><input type="radio" name="areyou" value="female"> Female</p> <p><input type="radio" name="areyou" value="hermaphrodite"> An hermaphrodite</p> <p><input type="radio" name="areyou" value="asexual"> Asexual</p> <p><input type="submit"></p> </form>